RetroWWU/paPAML/README.md

 # Usage

-to get a small help about paramters and usage just type the command itself
+to get a small help about parameters and usage just type the command itself

     # paPAML.pl
     USAGE